hortonworks-spark/spark-atlas-connector/README.md

 SAC classifies table related entities with two different kind of models: Spark / Hive.

-We decided to determine which models SAC should use via taking realistic condition: whether Hive Hook can take care of table related entities or not.
-For creating Hive entities, SAC is not the best one to fill out information on entities - so we let Hive to do its own.
+We decided to determine which models SAC should create based on whether Hive Hook can take care of table related entities or not.
+For Hive entities, SAC relies on HMS Atlas hook as the source of truth and expects HMS atlas hook to create it.

 As SAC cannot check whether the condition is properly made, SAC relies on precondition: if Spark session is connected to the "remote HMS" (via thrift), SAC assumes Hive Hook is already set up in remote HMS and Hive Hook will take care of entities creation.

-In other words, SAC assumes table entities are being created in Hive side and just refers these entities via object id:
+In other words, SAC assumes table entities are being created in Hive side and just refers these entities via object id if below conditions are true:

-* The value of "spark.sql.catalogImplementation" is set to "hive"
+* SparkSession.builder.enableHiveSupport is set
 * The value of "hive.metastore.uris" is set to non-empty

-For other cases, SAC will create necessary table related entities as Spark models (even it uses Hive metastore).
+For other cases, SAC will create necessary table related entities as Spark models.

 One exceptional case is HWC - for HWC source and/or sink, SAC will not create table related entities and always refer to Hive table entities via object id.